fbpx

 • Birth certificates for any dependent children (under the age of 18 or under 23 if attending high school or a full-time college or university

-Many Veterans have no idea the extent of their military asbestos exposure.
-Veterans from all branches of the military had ample opportunities to come in contact with asbestos, not just Navy Veterans.
+Many veterans are unsure of the extent of their military asbestos exposure.
+Veterans from all branches of the military had ample opportunities to come in contact with asbestos, not just Navy veterans.

-If you are a Veteran diagnosed with mesothelioma and are unsure of the extent to which you were exposed to asbestos in the military, our VA-Accredited Claims Agent can help determine if you were exposed to asbestos while serving on active duty.
+If you have been diagnosed with mesothelioma as a veteran and are unsure of the extent to which you were exposed to asbestos in the military, our VA-accredited claims agent can help determine if you were exposed to asbestos while serving on active duty.

 VA Pension for Mesothelioma